 If you are under age 18, your parent, custodial parent or legal guardian must provide written consent by signing your application.
 A court order showing that you are an emancipated minor is acceptable in lieu of written consent.

 Falsifying information on any driver's license or identification card application is a criminal offense.
-Altering or assisting a person with improperly or fraudulently obtaining a driver's license, learner's permit, CDL, CDL instruction permit or ID card are also criminal offenses.[Back to Top]
+Altering or assisting a person with improperly or fraudulently obtaining a driver's license, learner's permit, CDL, commercial learner's permit or ID card are also criminal offenses.[Back to Top]

-Normally, your Virginia driver's license is valid for 8 years and expires on your birthday.
+Normally, your Virginia driver's license is valid for eight years and expires on your birthday.
 Your first driver's license will expire on your birthday in the eighth year of license validity.

 The Code of Virginia mandates that persons required to register as a sex offender pursuant to Chapter 9 of Title 9.1 renew their driver's licenses every 5 years.

 For many individuals authorized to be in the U.S. temporarily, a driver's license will be valid only for the amount of time that you are legally permitted to stay in the U.S..
 You will not be eligible to receive a limited duration driver's license if your authorized stay in the U.S. is less than 30 days from the date of your application.
 The expiration of the driver's license will be the same as the expiration date shown on the document used to prove legal presence.
-If the document does not show an expiration date, the license will be valid for one year.[Back to Top]
+If there is no definite end to your stay, the license will be valid for one year.[Back to Top]

 The cost of a license varies, so refer to the DMV Fee Chart for details.[Back to Top]